 How long does it take to get a divorce in Arkansas?

-A truly uncontested divorce wouldn’t involve children, real property, or personal property division—and is usually resolved very quickly.
-This is a rare unicorn.
+A truly uncontested divorce wouldn’t involve children, real property, or personal property division—and is usually resolved very quickly, however, this is rare.
 Almost always, there is something that complicates a divorce and requires legal guidance and advice.

 Legally, a divorce is takes at least one month.
 The law requires that 30 days pass between the day of filing and the entry of the divorce decree.
 If everyone is agreeable, then a divorce can be completed, realistically, within about 45-60 days.